 Prerequisites

-Before we learn how to install WordPress on CentOS, I am considering that you have CentOS server installed on your server.
+Before we learn how to install WordPress on CentOS, I am considering that you have a CentOS server installed on your server.

 Furthermore, it’s important that you have either LAMP or LEMP Stack installed.
 If you don’t have these components installed on your server, you can follow our following guide: